Why using a WordPress backup solution is a good thing

 VaultPress offers automated real-time cloud backup solution starting at just $3.50 per month.
 You can very easily setup VaultPress backups and restore from backups with just a few clicks.

 The higher plans of Jetpack also offer various security scans and several other powerful features.

 What’s not so good about VaultPress

 Well, it is a recurring expense starting at $3.50 per month.
-It’s not much, considering that you get a solid backup solution, but can add up quickly if you have multiple WordPress sites, because you pay this per site.
+It’s not much, considering that you get a solid backup solution.
+But it can add up quickly if you have multiple WordPress sites, because you pay this per site.

-In order to use VaultPress in the first place, you will have to subscribe to JetPack, get a WordPress.com account, and install the Jetpack plugin on your site.
+In order to use VaultPress in the first place, you will have to subscribe to JetPack.
+Then, get a WordPress.com account, and install the Jetpack plugin on your site.
 While JetPack is a powerful solution that covers many needs, it might just be an overkill for many.

-Lastly, backups are onla stored for 30-days on the lower plans.
-Should you want an unlimited backup archive, you’d need a more expensive plan where would have to pay the $29 per month per website which is significantly more expensive for beginners when compared to other solutions listed here.
+Lastly, backups are only stored for 30-days on the lower plans.
+Should you want an unlimited backup archive, you’d need a more expensive plan.
+There, you would have to pay the $29 per month per website.
+This is already is significantly more expensive for beginners when compared to other solutions listed here.

 If you were lucky enough to get in when it was first published, you were probably grandfathered in at their old pricing which was a lot more favorable.